 In Malaysia, PRM supports UNHCR and NGO programs to assist urban refugees.
 These programs complemented the Malaysian government’s steps to grant refugees and asylum seekers protection from arbitrary detention and exploitation.
 UNHCR also launched a health insurance program for urban refugees in Kuala Lumpur that is expected to benefit 60,000 families.

-The Bureau of Population, Refugees and Migration provided $71.6 million of humanitarian assistance to UNHCR, ICRC, IOM, and NGOs in East and Southeast Asia. $39.2 million of this total was targeted to support the vulnerable Burmese in Burma and in the region, including programs along the Thailand-Burma border.
-NGOs received $23 million.
+The Bureau of Population, Refugees and Migration provided more than $71 million of humanitarian assistance to UNHCR, ICRC, IOM and NGOs in East and Southeast Asia, of which $39.2 million was targeted to support the vulnerable Burmese in Burma and in the region, including programs along the Thailand-Burma border.
+NGOs received more than $21 million.